 Slice the bread with criss-cross patterns, stuff grated cheese deep into the incisions, top the cheese with bacon, top the bacon with more cheese, put the bread into the oven and, some 30 minutes later, it has opened up, the cheese has melted and you have your pull-apart bread with cheese and bacon.

 But the best part is eating the thing — the reason why it’s called pull-apart bread.
 You take a section, pull it out, the melted cheese gets stringy, you pop the piece into your mouth and you so many textures and flavors — toasted bread crust, moist inner bread portion, soft gooey cheese, crisp greasy bacon… It is so much fun especially when you have family (or friends) to share it with.
 It’s a group kind of food, really.
 It’s meant to be shared.

-- 1 whole loaf of crusty bread (country-style bread is best)
+- 1 loaf crusty bread (country-style bread is best)

-- 250 g. of cheese (I used Monterey Jack but you can use any cheese that melts well)
+- 250 grams cheese (I used Monterey Jack but you can use any cheese that melts well)

 - chopped parsley (optional)

 - Chop the bacon and fry until crisp.
 Drain on paper towels.

 - Alternatively, fry the uncut rashers until crisp then crumble.

 - Shred the cheese.